OpenVid-1M: A Large-Scale High-Quality Dataset for Text-to-video Generation: Introduction

-In this work, we curate a new precise high-quality dataset for text-to-video generation named~\datasetname, which comprises over 1 million in-the-wild video clips, all with resolutions of at least 512$\times$512, accompanied by detailed captions (see Figure~\ref{fig1}).
-Our~\datasetname~has several characteristics: 1) \textit{Precise in quantity}: Compared to WebVid-10m and Panda-70m, our~\datasetname~curates 1M video clips, so that most research institutes can download our dataset to facilitate text-to-video generation.
-2) \textit{Superior in quality}:~\datasetname~is strictly selected from the aspects of aesthetics, temporal consistency, motion difference, and clarity assessment, along with expressive captions.
-3) \textit{High-definition in resolution}:~\hddatasetname~is specially curated to advance research in high-definition video generation, which is the mainstream form of video presentation in the real world.
-Specifically,~\datasetname~far outstrips the commonly-used WebVid-10M~\cite{bain2021frozen} in both \textit{resolution and video quality}, attributable to the inclusion of low-quality videos with watermarks within WebVid-10M.
-Meanwhile, Panda-70M~\cite{chen2024panda} contains lots of \textit{low aesthetics, static, flickering, excessively dynamic or low clarity videos along with brief captions}, while our~\datasetname~features high-quality videos coupled with expressive captions, achieved through the expansive multimodal model LLaVA-v1.6-34b~\cite{liu2024llavanext}.
-Moreover, in contrast to previous high-quality datasets~\cite{yu2023celebv, yuan2024magictime} typically tailored for \textit{specific scenarios with limited video clips}, our~\datasetname~stands out as a large-scale dataset designed for open scenarios, including portrait, scenic, city, metamorphic, animals \textit{etc}.
+In this work, we curate a precise high-quality dataset named~\datasetname, which comprises over $1$ million in-the-wild video clips, all with resolutions of at least 512$\times$512, accompanied by detailed captions.
+As shown in Figure~\ref{fig1}, our~\datasetname~has several characteristics: 1) \textit{Superior in quantity}: Compared to specific-scenario datasets like UCF-101, which are typically tailored for \textit{particular contexts with limited video clips}, our~\datasetname~stands out as a million-level dataset designed for open scenarios, enhancing model generalization and enabling video generation across diverse scenes.
+2) \textit{Superior in visual quality}:~\datasetname~is strictly selected from the aspects of aesthetics, temporal consistency, motion difference, and clarity assessment.
+We also curate~\hddatasetname~ to advance research in high-definition video generation.
+Specifically,~\datasetname~far outstrips the commonly-used WebVid-10M~\citep{bain2021frozen} in both \textit{resolution and video quality}, as WebVid-10M includes low-quality, watermarked videos.
+Meanwhile, Panda-70M~\citep{chen2024panda} contains many videos with \textit{low aesthetics, static, flickering, excessively dynamic or poor clarity}, whereas our~\datasetname~is curated to ensure high-quality visuals across various aspects.
+3) \textit{Expressive in caption}: Specific-scenario datasets like UCF-101 use category labels as captions, while datasets like WebVid-10M and Panda-70M often have short, imprecise captions.
+In contrast, our~\datasetname~provides expressive captions, enabling the generation of rich, coherent video content through the multimodal model LLaVA-v1.6-34b~\citep{liu2024llavanext}.